typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/OVERVIEW.md

-# typedoc-vitepress-theme
+# docusaurus-plugin-typedoc

-"typedoc-vitepress-theme" is a "theme" in the sense that it targets output for VitePress.
+"docusaurus-plugin-typedoc" is a Docusaurus plugin that bootstraps TypeDoc within the Docusaurus eco-system.

 ## What Does the Package Do?

-- Exposes some additional options to TypeDoc.
+- Presets relevant options of typedoc-plugin-markdown.
-- Presets relevant typedoc-plugin-markdown options.
+- Bootstraps TypeDoc from the Docusaurus CLI.
-- Generates a sidebar json file.
+- Generates a sidebar file with configurable structure.